-PETE: As much as I’m afraid to say it would be nice to actually remix the first album but…
+PETE: As much as I’m afraid to say, it would be nice actually to remix the first album, but…

-STEVE: We’d have to get the original masters and they’d all be on two inch tape.
+STEVE: We’d have to get the original masters, and they’d all be on two-inch tape.
 Jem said we’re set finding the masters now.

-That Firefest thing happened in year 2007?
+That Firefest thing happened in the year 2007?

-When you once decided to do the reunion, was it clear that you wanted just this certain line up for the show or did you have some other names in mind in the beginning?
+When you once decided to do the reunion, was it clear that you wanted just this certain lineup for the show, or did you have some other names in mind in the beginning?

 STEVE: No, I mean at first…

-PETE: It was the last line-up wasn’t it?
+PETE: It was the last line-up, wasn’t it?
 That was the first port of call that we went to.

-STEVE: Yeah, that was the lineup when we split, that was the lineup we had so we just sort of all got that back together.
-So obviously Jim’s coming in the band and you know that’s been a big sort of him being younger and kick off the back side and he’s kind of given us a new lease on life and that’s what I mean, it’s like it doesn’t feel like a reunion anymore.
-It’s like being in a new band again and it’s great, it really is.
+STEVE: Yeah, that was the lineup when we split; that was the lineup we had, so we just sort of all got that back together.
+So obviously Jim’s coming in the band, and you know that’s been a big sort of him being younger and kick off the backside, and he’s kind of given us a new lease on life, and that’s what I mean, it’s like it doesn’t feel like a reunion anymore.
+It’s like being in a new band again, and it’s great; it really is.

 I have to ask one question for Jim here, how familiar were you with FM before you joined their ranks?

-JIM: I did like INDICSREET actually.
-I didn’t really have all of their albums but I was aware of the songs and the music and knew about the guys and I hadn’t actually listened to it for quite a long time until we sort of met.
+JIM: I did like INDICSREET, actually.
+I didn’t really have all of their albums, but I was aware of the songs and the music and knew about the guys, and I hadn’t actually listened to it for quite a long time until we sort of met.

-STEVE: Yeah we were friends before Jim joined FM.
+STEVE: Yeah, we were friends before Jim joined FM.
 We used to do different things together.
 Jim has been working with many bands doing different stuff all over the world with great musicians.
 We used to meet up in the village where we lived.

 JIM: We lived a mile apart.

-JIM: –are you serious?
-I wrote it in and said well you’re in then “laughs”
+JIM: Are you serious?
+I wrote it in and said, well, you’re in then, “laughs.”

-Jim Kirkpatrick, Steve and Merv Goldsworthy
+Jim Kirkpatrick, Steve, and Merv Goldsworthy

 POSITIVE CHANGES IN THE MUSIC SCENE?

-STEVE: Because I think people never heard it but now it’s in their living room, actually this is quite good, I like this.
+STEVE: Because I think people never heard it, but now it’s in their living room, actually this is quite good, I like this.
 I’m just wondering whether that was one of the reasons it’s becoming a lot more popular in this country.
-It’s always been like the underground thing, you know especially up north, rock music’s a lot more popular.
+It’s always been like the underground thing, you know, especially up north, rock music’s a lot more popular.
 But now it seems to be–

 PETE: We were around at the right time for the change.